gijoeuk/gilded-rose-tech-test/README.md

 Where do all of these items start to countdown/up from?

-Write the test suit first, then refactor
+Write the test suite first, then refactor